Colosseo (Rome Metro): Bus Connections

 The station is served by lines 51, 75, 85, 87, 117, 118, of the ATAC Bus Network.
-At night, the station is served by lines nMB of bus network.
+At night, the station is served by the nMB line of the bus network.

 Tram Connections

 The Colosseum is also connected by tram line 3 of the Rome tramway network.
 The tram stop is not immediately located in front of the metro station, it is located on the left side of Piazza del Colosseo.